·10 min read

 From React Native App to Serverless Kafka

-We will start with our source of data, which is the logs from mobile app.
+We will start with our source of data, which is the logs from the mobile app.

 Installation and configuration steps can be followed from the previous blog, where the app and serverless Kafka are described.